W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 The levels will be calculated separately for all selected elements.

 <i>For example:
-if you have a floor on level 2 it will change its reference to level 1 and its offset to 3000 mm. </i>
+if you have a floor on level 2, it will change its reference to level 1 and its offset to 3000 mm. </i>

 ## Buttons by elements

-Please find below a short desription with information how each category works.
-We also inclueded some information about limitations of this tool.
+Please find below a short description with information how each category works.
+We also included some information about limitations of this tool.
-By default the tool is filtering out model-in-place families.
+By default the tool filters out all model-in-place families.

 ## Levels - Objects With One Reference
 ![MainTab](/images/Tools/LevelChanger/LevelChangerTabOneRef.png)